 The following information must be provided on the specimen container and/or the requesting paperwork before the sample is processed since specific processing and/or embedding procedures may be required accordingly:

 - The nature of the tissue (i.e. specimen type)

 The following information is requested to be provided on requesting paperwork (or other means).
-If not provided, but all other acceptance criteria are met, the sample will be processed but may not be examined ultrastructurally until the information is provided, thus increasing turnaround time.
+If not provided, but all other acceptance criteria are met, the sample will be processed but may not be examined ultrastructurally until the information is provided.